 - Interest in, and commitment to, addressing environmental issues facing Wisconsin

 - Ability to commit 15 (fall/ spring), 24 (summer), or more hours a week for 12 weeks

 Policy and Research Fellows are additionally expected to possess the following:

-- DESIRED: Completed undergraduate degree in engineering, environmental sciences, political/governmental, public health, or other related fields
+- DESIRED: Completed undergraduate degree in agricultural science, environmental sciences, political science, public health, or other related fields

 - Demonstrated ability to conduct independent research

 - Demonstrated ability to synthesize scientific information and compose whitepapers/ reports

 - Ability to commit 40 hours a week for 12 weeks

 To apply for the Research Internship positions, please submit a brief cover letter, resume and list of references to Paul Mathewson.
 Applications will be considered until December 31 (spring), March 15 (summer), or August 1 (fall), or until positions are filled.
 Please be sure to include “RESEARCH INTERN” in the subject line, and note the time period during which you are seeking an internship.